 Breakdown: Have you ever watched something that you actually put effort into paying attention to, yet it’s like the show itself didn’t want you to watch it?
 That’s Spectral Force.

-This show isn’t even laughably bad, like I can’t find anything to really rant about.
-It’s just awful in all of the bad ways.
+This show isn’t even laughably bad.
+I can’t find anything to really rant about.
+It’s just awful in all of the non-fun ways.

-Let’s start off with the art and animation.
-It’s pretty damn bad.
-I mean, the actual art itself is passable, but the animation is cheap as crap and the CGI is horrendous.
+The art and animation are pretty bad.
+The actual art itself is passable, but the animation is cheap and the CGI is horrendous.
 And I mean horrendous.
-The character designs barring maybe Chick aren’t very memorable, and the demon extras look as generic as they come with most of them looking like walking skeletons.
+The character designs, barring maybe Chick, aren’t very memorable, and the demon extras look as generic as they come with most of them looking like walking skeletons.

-Let’s move on to the story….Errr, demons run the earth I think, some demon king dies and the demon princess is left to lead the demon army while the humans try to take over.
+Let’s move on to the story….Story….right…Ummm…Errr, demons run the earth I think, some demon king dies and the demon princess is left to lead the demon army while the humans try to take over.
 Or something.
-I’ll give it a couple of points for having a flipped version of a cliché story, but it’s still pretty damn cliché.
-I mean, hell, who thought just from my completely half-assed plot summary that this story was cliché?
+I’ll give it a couple of points for having a flipped version of a cliché story, but it’s still pretty cliché.
+Who thought just from my completely half-assed plot summary that this story was cliché?

 I can give it a couple of other points for the music because it was actually pretty good, but felt more suited for a video game.

-The characters are all forgettable as sin and basic stereotypes except maybe Chick who’s only memorable in the slightest for having a dumb name and being a glasses-boy with guns.
+The characters are all forgettable as that thing you forgot a few minutes ago, and they’re all basic stereotypes except maybe Chick who’s only memorable in the slightest for having a dumb name and being a glasses-boy with guns.

-The only other light spot is the princess’s fake arm, which looks awesome, but it’s doesn’t do much so nyeh.
+The only other light spot is the princess’s fake arm, which looks awesome, but it’s doesn’t do much so eh.

 The acting, Japanese version, is also blech to okay.

-Additional Information and Notes: Spectral Force was produced by Idea Factory and it’s licensed by ADV films.
-It was written and directed by Yoshiteru Satou.
+Additional Information and Notes: Spectral Force was produced by Idea Factory and it’s licensed in the US by ADV films.
+It was written and directed by Yoshiteru Satou

 Recommended Audience: Surprisingly, for an anime that basically glorifies demons to an extent, there’s not much violence here.
 There is a semi-graphic crucifixion of an angel that seems to have no bearing on the plot.
 No nudity, no sex, not even swearing.
 10+